-Can I give face-to-face presentations or trainings on Social Thinking/Superflex/We Thinkers, etc. to the general public to market my business's use of aspects of the Social Thinking Methodology?
+Can I give face-to-face presentations or trainings on Social Thinking/Superflex/We Thinkers, etc., to the general public to market my business's use of aspects of the Social Thinking Methodology?

-In general, individuals are only permitted to give short, introductory, face-to-face presentations to the general public on Social Thinking or any of its components, frameworks, materials, etc. Some of the conditions under which this is permitted include the following:
+In general, individuals are only permitted to give short, introductory, face-to-face overview presentations to the general public on Social Thinking or any of its components, frameworks, materials, etc., including those that work in telepractice settings.

+Some of the conditions under which introductory/overview presentations are permitted include the following:

-- Presentation is free and is held within your local community (within a 25-mile radius) Note: a small fee charged to help cover the expenses for the event, such as room rental cost, snacks, audio-visual, etc., is OK - Presentation is less than 90 minutes and is offered not more than once a year - No speaker fee is charged or accepted - Proper attribution and references are included in the presentation - The goal is to introduce basic concepts about Social Thinking, not provide any indepth teaching or training - No more than five (5) pages of Social Thinking materials copied from our books may be shared with event attendees - Any Social Thinking materials, graphics, thinksheets, etc. being used in the presentation or distributed to attendees as part the presentation must contain the TSP copyright line - Audio or video recording of the event for future sharing or distribution is not permitted
+- Presentation is free and is held within your local community (within a 25-mile radius) Note: a small fee charged to help cover the expenses for the event, such as room rental cost, snacks, audio-visual, etc., is permitted - Presentation is fewer than 90 minutes and is offered not more than once a year Think Social Publishing, Inc.

+- No speaker fee is charged or accepted - Proper attribution and references are included in the presentation - The goal is to introduce basic concepts about Social Thinking, not provide any indepth teaching or training - No more than five (5) pages of Social Thinking materials copied from our books may be shared with event attendees - Any Social Thinking materials, graphics, Thinksheets, etc., being used in the presentation or distributed to attendees as part the presentation must contain the TSP copyright line - Audio or video recording of the event for future sharing or distribution is not permitted